 Talented chefs beget talented chefs.

 The setup goes like this: A long list of small plates, a few sandwiches, a handful of entrees and a half-dozen side dishes.
 We've seen this before, but Nelson manages to make some sparks fly.
-He's clearly got a signature dish in what he plainly labels "chicken," but the results are far from ordinary.
+He has a signature dish in what he labels only "chicken," but the results are far from ordinary.

 What arrives is a pale, monochromatic beauty, a shallow bowl of bacon- and juniper-scented broth surrounding the juiciest, most flavorful chicken I've eaten in ages.
-Turns out that Nelson isn't engaging in any fancy sous vide tricks, just an old-fashioned, low-and-slow poach in that fragrant broth, until the flavors gently insinuate themselves into the chicken (raised with tender, loving care at Callister Farm in West Concord, Minn., as if we needed proof that quality ingredients make all the difference), and Nelson's customers inhale every forkful.
-I know I did.
+Nelson isn't engaging in any fancy sous vide tricks, just an old-fashioned, low-and-slow poach in that fragrant broth, until the flavors insinuate themselves into the chicken (raised with tender, loving care at Callister Farm in West Concord, Minn.).

 A close second in the signature dish department is a flavorful hunk of pork shoulder (another premium Minnesota-raised ingredient, this time from Hidden Stream Farm in Elgin), slow-braised in tomatoes and wine until it falls apart at the slightest pressure from a fork.
 Pungent olives add a sharp accent, and polenta provides just the right calming backdrop.
-When I saw the $16 price on the menu, I thought it was a typo, but it's not.
-Instead, it's one of downtown's great bargains.
+At $16, it's one of downtown's great bargains.

-Other small-plate standouts?
+Other standouts?
 Crisp, bite-sized triangle-shaped dumplings filled with creamy mashed potatoes and paired with teasingly sweet caramelized onions.
 A colorful roasted red and yellow pepper salad, the cool (temperature) yielding to hot (spicy) in a single bite.
 Meaty chicken wings with a maple glaze, the sweetness subtly cut with bitters.
-A rustic pork sausage (from the fabulous Hagberg's Country Market in Lake Elmo), nicely grilled, with celery root cleverly standing in for potatoes.

-Yes, there's a burger, and it's a monster, with a bold, beefy flavor, although adding a smear of foie gras mousse and a fried egg pretty much defines overkill, even for an unabashed carnivore like me.
-I preferred the skillfully done beer-battered cod sandwich -- and its small mountain of golden, pepper-flecked fries -- perhaps the pinnacle entry in Nelson's beer-centric fare.
+Yes, there's a burger, and it's a monster, with a bold, beefy flavor, although adding a smear of foie gras mousse and a fried egg pretty much defines overkill.
+I preferred the beer-battered cod sandwich -- and its small mountain of golden, pepper-flecked fries -- perhaps the pinnacle entry in Nelson's beer-centric fare.

 Not everything thrills.
-Nelson could weed a few appetizers (brandade, oxtail) off his menu and I'd never miss them.
+Nelson could weed a few appetizers (brandade, oxtail) off his menu.
 Mussels tasted as if they were seeing their sell-by date in the rearview mirror.
 With the exception of that sublime foie gras mousse, the charcuterie is made elsewhere, and it's fine, if a tad overpriced.
-Desserts are sourced from the Salty Tart, and although Michelle Gayer's Minneapolis bakery resides near the top of my list of places where I would happily eat myself into a larger pants size, this slim selection -- a dull apple pie decorated with a squeeze-bottled caramel sauce, a dry chocolate-Guinness cake -- is not her A-game work.
+Desserts are sourced from the Salty Tart, but this slim selection is not Michelle Gayer's A-game work.

 Like its Strip Club sibling, this is a restaurant that definitely gets the service part of the dining-out equation.
-Staff members obviously enjoy their work, but they don't stand on ceremony.
-Maybe co-owner and schmoozer extraordinaire Tim Niver will greet you with a tiny drinkable amuse bouche (one night it was a tequila-laced apple cider, another it was a beefy pho-style broth), or, if you're lucky, the cool, collected Greg Norton -- the former Hüsker Dü bassist and Red Wing restaurateur -- and his jaunty handlebar mustache will be your evening's guide.
-With hospitality this warm and inviting, it's no wonder why they called it The Inn.
+Maybe co-owner and schmoozer extraordinaire Tim Niver will greet you with a tiny drinkable amuse bouche, or, if you're lucky, Greg Norton -- the former Hüsker Dü bassist and Red Wing restaurateur -- and his handlebar mustache will be your evening's guide.
+With hospitality this warm and inviting, it's no wonder why they called it the Inn.